WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

+* Suscriber role is pushed by default when user is successfully authenticated by CAS.
 * Add support for web application hosted behind a reverse proxy.
 (Thanks to franck86)

 * Tested with CAS Server version 4.1.4
 * Compatible with CAS Protocol version 2 and 3